sircodesalotOfTheRound/Verba/README.md

 }
 ```

 Notice that templates can be `Hashtagged` with format information so that IDEs can provide code completion assistence.
+In the example above, `#Template.Format` is generic of type `Template.Formats.HTML`.
+Using this, an IDE could determine that the encased text is HTML, and provide the developer code assistence.

 ```
 fn a_template {